Rustic Table Lamp

 - Three 6' cedar or redwood fence boards (1x4) with the fewest knots (unless you like very rustic).

-- One lamp shade.
+- One lampshade.

-To create these pieces, set your table saw at a 45° bevel and set the fence at 3 1/4".
+To create these pieces, set your table saw at a 45° bevel angle and lock the table saw's fence at 3-1/4 inches.
 Feed one of the 1x4s (best side down) into the table saw to bevel one edge.
 Flip the board around (same side down) to bevel the other side.
 Repeat this process on another 1x4 fence board.

-Build a lamp base...
-The bottom part of the base of the lamp will be trimmed with two courses of 1x material.
-The first, or inside course, will be made from the full width of a fence board (1x4).
-Bevel-cut each piece of 1x4 trim 45°, measuring the length of each piece of trim from the short point .
+Build a lamp base.
+Trim the bottom part of the lamp base with two courses of 1x material.
+The first, or inside course of the lamp base, will be cut from the full uncut width of a fence board (1x4).
+Bevel-cut each piece of 1x4 trim 45°, measuring the length of each piece of trim from the short point.

 To complete the bottom part of the lamp base, measure the width of one of the unused 1x4s to get the exact width; it will probably be around 3.5 inches.
 Set the fence on your table saw to half of the width of the 1x4 (probably 1.75 inches).
-The idea is to rip the piece of wood in two, so that both pieces of the rip match in width.
+The idea is to rip the piece of wood in two so that both pieces of the rip match in width.

 At this point, follow the lamp kit instructions to complete the assembly of your new lamp.
-Add a lamp shade to finish the project.
+Add a lampshade to finish the project.

 Now that you have built this rustic table lamp, you can use what you have learned to make other styles of rustic lighting.